Windows 11 is here, but do you really need to upgrade from Windows 10? What to knowby in Uncategorized on December 18, 2021

 This doesn’t come as a surprise: Microsoft has a long-established Fixed Lifestyle Policy for many of its products.
 For each version of its OS, the company offers a minimum of 10 years of support (at least five years of mainstream support like security updates and no-charge incident support, followed by five years of extended support like paid troubleshooting).

 Windows 10 was released in July 2015, so its 10-year life cycle will have come to a close by October 2025.
-Here’s.
+Here’s everything you need to know about the end of Windows 10 support.

 Do I have to make the switch to Windows 11?
 Will my Windows 10 computer stop working after Microsoft pulls support?

-You’ll still be able to use your Windows 10 computer the same way you have been, just like a lot of people are still using target Windows devices.or Windows 8, though Microsoft pulled support for both of those in recent years.
-However, once support ends, you won’t get any security updates, which could leave your computer vulnerable — many forms of malware
+You’ll still be able to use your Windows 10 computer the same way you have been, just like a lot of people are still using Windows 7 or Windows 8, though Microsoft pulled support for both of those in recent years.
+However, once support ends, you won’t get any security updates, which could leave your computer vulnerable — many forms of malware target Windows devices.

-If you don’t want to stop using your Windows 10 machine after support ends in 2025, there are certain.
+If you don’t want to stop using your Windows 10 machine after support ends in 2025, there are certain steps you can take to better secure it.

 Will my computer be able to run Windows 11?

 It depends.
-If you Microsoft’s website for a list of requirements., that computer should be able to run Windows 11.
-To see if your current Windows 10 PC is eligible for the free upgrade to Windows 11, go to
+If you recently bought a new PC, that computer should be able to run Windows 11.
+To see if your current Windows 10 PC is eligible for the free upgrade to Windows 11, go to Microsoft’s website for a list of requirements.

 The easiest way to find out is to download the PC Health Check app to check if your machine is compatible.
-Alternatively, you can use another open-source app called to see if your device is compatible.
-Plus, here’s how to without either tool.
+Alternatively, you can use another open-source app called WhyNotWin11 to see if your device is compatible.
+Plus, here’s how to check some hardware compatibility with Windows 11 without either tool.

-- A new, more Mac-like interface: Windows 11 features a clean design with rounded corners, pastel shades and a and Taskbar.
+- A new, more Mac-like interface: Windows 11 features a clean design with rounded corners, pastel shades and a centered Start menu and Taskbar.

-- Integrated Android apps: and installable from within the new via the Amazon Appstore.
-(There were a couple of ways to access Android apps on Windows 10, including , but this will make it native.)
+- Integrated Android apps: Android apps will be coming to Windows 11 and installable from within the new Microsoft Store via the Amazon Appstore.
+(There were a couple of ways to access Android apps on Windows 10, including if you had a Samsung Galaxy phone, but this will make it native.)

-- Microsoft Teams integration: lansing window replacement will be integrated directly into the Windows 11 Taskbar, making it easier to access (and a bit more like Apple’s FaceTime).
-You’ll be able to access Teams from Windows, Mac, Android or iOS. and
+- Microsoft Teams integration: Teams is getting a face-lift and lansing window replacement will be integrated directly into the Windows 11 Taskbar, making it easier to access (and a bit more like Apple’s FaceTime).
+You’ll be able to access Teams from Windows, Mac, Android or iOS.

-- Better virtual desktop support: Windows 11 will let you in a way that’s more similar to MacOS, toggling between multiple desktops for personal, work, school or gaming use.
+- Better virtual desktop support: Windows 11 will let you set up virtual desktops in a way that’s more similar to MacOS, toggling between multiple desktops for personal, work, school or gaming use.

-- Easier transition from monitor to laptop, and better multitasking: The new OS includes features called — collections of the apps you’re using at once that sit in the Taskbar, and can come up or be minimized at the same time for easier task switching.
+- Easier transition from monitor to laptop, and better multitasking: The new OS includes features called Snap Groups and Snap Layouts — collections of the apps you’re using at once that sit in the Taskbar, and can come up or be minimized at the same time for easier task switching.
 They also let you plug and unplug from a monitor more easily without losing where your open windows are located.

-- Widgets: While they’ve been around for a while (remember desktop gadgets on Windows Vista?), including in a , you can now and personalize what they show.
+- Widgets: While they’ve been around for a while (remember desktop gadgets on Windows Vista?), including in a recent Windows 10 update, you can now access widgets directly from the Taskbar and personalize what they show.

-- Xbox tech for better gaming: , like Auto HDR and DirectStorage, to improve gaming on your Windows PC.
+- Xbox tech for better gaming: Windows 11 will get certain features found in Xbox consoles, like Auto HDR and DirectStorage, to improve gaming on your Windows PC.

-We broke downhere.
-We’ve also got a guide to all of and how you’ll use them.
+We broke down all of the biggest differences between Windows 10 and Windows 11 here.
+We’ve also got a guide to all of the best new Windows 11 features and how you’ll use them.